ivpavici/ivpavici/README.md

 ### Hi there 👋

-I'm a software engineer from Split, Croatia.
+I'm a software engineer / manager from Split, Croatia.

 #### Find me on:
 <p dir="auto">